 Mr Ip Kwok Wing is the Executive Chairman of our Group.
-Together with Mdm Lim Fong Li Janet, Mr Ip was a co-founder of our Group in 1979, and was appointed as Managing Director since the incorporation of our Group.
+Together with Mdm Lim Fong Li Janet, Mr Ip was a cofounder of our Group in 1979, and was appointed as Managing Director since the incorporation of our Group.
 Mr Ip was first appointed to the Board on 28 April 2000.
+He was last re-elected on 25 October 2019.